 In Grade 7, students investigate how technology affects the environment by learning about electronics and strategies to reduce e-waste.
 The Grade 8 workshop focuses on consumerism and the environmental impact of systems that create and deliver goods.

 Grade 9 / Grade 10 / Grade 11 / Grade 12

 These workshops give students insight into the materials economy, highlighting the environmental impact of producing goods like food, electronics, packaging, and clothing.
 Students examine the pros and cons of waste solutions like recycling, and explore the role of industry, government, and individual choices in reducing resource use and waste.

 If you are interested in engaging your whole school, please consider a Whole School Waste Reduction Campaign.

 Looking for support running an effective school environmental campaign?

 The Region of Peel's Whole School Waste Reduction Campaigns offer school communities an opportunity to address waste reduction through hands-on learning and action.
 This engaging program is designed to inspire change in waste practices and foster critical thinking about waste issues.

 - Recycle Right

 - Reusable Bottles

-Each campaign includes fun school challenges to motivate improved waste practices and educational activities that help to reinforce the importance of waste reduction.
+Each campaign includes a fully facilitated whole school waste audit and fun school challenges to motivate improved waste practices and educational activities that help to reinforce the importance of waste reduction.